mokhahmed/azure_storage_to_bigquery/README.md

 Run Azure storage to bigquery dataproc template to read directly from azure and write bigquery you only need to configure sas token that we created from previous step

-** Note: in case of delta.io input format you need to provide delta dependencies `delta-core.jar` for the demo i used dataproc serverless (PySpark) Runtime version 1.0 (Spark 3.2, Java 11, Scala 2.12)  which require delta version 1.1.0 you can check the delta and spark dependencies [here](https://docs.delta.io/latest/releases.html) **
+***Note: in case of delta.io input format you need to provide delta dependencies `delta-core.jar` and upload it to gs://{bucket_jars} for the demo i used dataproc serverless (PySpark) Runtime version 1.0 (Spark 3.2, Java 11, Scala 2.12)  which require delta version 1.1.0 you can check the delta and spark dependencies [here](https://docs.delta.io/latest/releases.html)***

 ```
   TEMPLATE= AZURE_STORAGE_TO_BQ